collective/volto-hydra/README.md

 ### Make your frontend editable

-- Take the latest [hydra.js](https://github.com/collective/volto-hydra/tree/hydra.js) and include it in your frontend
+- Take the latest [hydra.js](https://github.com/collective/volto-hydra/tree/main/packages/hydra-js) frome hydra-js package and include it in your frontend
 - Your frontend will know to initialise the hydra iframe bridge when it is being edited using hydra as it will recieve a ```?_edit=true```, [checkout below](#asynchronously-load-the-bridge) to load `hydra.js` asynchronously.
 - Initialising hydra iframe bridge creates a two way link between the hydra editor and your frontend.
 You will be able to optionally register call backs for events allowing you to add more advanced editor functionality depending on your needs.